Ray Forrest: Early life and career

-Forrest was born in Germany, the son of a watch maker, who emigrated to the United States with his family in 1923.
+Forrest was the son of Arthur Feuerstein and Hedwig Schneider Feuerstein.
+He was born in Germany, the son of a watch maker, who emigrated to the United States with his family in 1923.

 He attended Staunton Military Academy, where he was made cadet major in his senior year.
 Following his schooling he went abroad for a year to study foreign languages, then returned to the U.S., where he planned to take up his father's trade until a friend of the family who was associated with radio broadcasting invited him to visit Radio City.
-His career in broadcasting began at 20 with a job in the NBC mail room in 1936.
+His career in broadcasting began at 20 with a job as a page boy for NBC in 1936.
+The job led to his changing his name, as people were confused about the pronunciation of his birth name.

 World War II interrupted both the development of television and his own career, though the televised weekly show, “The War As It Happens," debuted in New York City on February 21, 1944.
 Produced by NBC, the show followed a newsreel format with several minutes of government film about the war effort, interspersed with Forrest in the studio explaining the latest developments with the use of maps on an easel.
-By April 1944 the broadcast was being fed to Philadelphia and Schenectady, NY, becoming the first newscast to be seen in multiples cities.
+By April 1944 the broadcast was being fed to Philadelphia and Schenectady, NY, becoming the first newscast to be seen in multiple cities.

+Forrest joined the Army in 1942, serving in the ETO.
+He returned to work at NBC after he returned to civilian life in 1946.